Shikhararora19/Trendify/README.md

 # Trendify

-Trendify is a full stack web application that aggregates trending topics from various platforms, including Google Trends, Reddit, and YouTube, and categorizes them for user convenience.
-By leveraging the power of ChatGPT, Trendify provides intelligent categorization of fetched trends into relevant categories like Entertainment, Sports, Technology, and more.
+Trendify is a full stack web application that scrapes trending topics from various platforms, including Google Trends, Reddit, and YouTube, and categorizes them for user convenience.
+By leveraging the power of ChatGPT, Trendify provides intelligent categorization of scraped trends into relevant categories like Entertainment, Sports, Technology, and more.

 ## Tech Stack